 Eagleton Faculty, Staff and Visiting Associates

-Bagger’s public service also includes two years as chief of staff for New Jersey Governor Chris Christie, where he was responsible for managing implementation of the Governor’s policy agenda and priorities.
-He was also elected to serve five terms in the New Jersey General Assembly, where he chaired the Appropriations Committee and was selected by his colleagues as Majority Conference Leader.
-In 2001, Bagger was elected to the New Jersey Senate and served there until 2003.
-Before his election to the legislature, he was a council member and mayor of Westfield, New Jersey.
+Rich has a record of public service that spans more than three decades.
+From 2012 until 2021, he served as a Commissioner of the Port Authority of New York and New Jersey and was Chair of the Gateway Program Development Corporation for 2017.
+Rich was Chief of Staff for New Jersey Governor Chris Christie from 2010 to 2012, responsible for managing implementation of the Governor’s policy agenda and priorities.
+He was also elected to serve five terms in the New Jersey General Assembly, where he chaired the Appropriations Committee and was elected by his colleagues as Majority Conference Leader.
+In 2001, Rich was elected to the New Jersey Senate and served there until 2003.
+Before his election to the Legislature, he was a Council Member and Mayor of Westfield, New Jersey.